 In case the video is blocked, please use a VPN/proxy server in another country.

 Even after years, rumours continue about FM ACOUSTICS' PhonoMaster.
 Understandably so: only few have heard it.
-And its a revelation: just a short demonstration is an unforgettable
+And hearing it is a revelation: just a short demonstration is an

 As one professional record librarian exclaimed:

 ..."It is formidable what these FM ACOUSTICS phono linearizers manage to extract from vinyl grooves - and now with this unique pop, click and crackle reduction; they are truly magnificent".